Kong/docs.konghq.com/app/_hub/kong-inc/proxy-cache/index.md

       description: |
         Number of seconds to keep resources in the storage backend.
 This value is independent of `cache_ttl` or resource TTLs defined by Cache-Control behaviors.
     - name: strategy
-      required:
+      required: true
       default:
       value_in_examples: memory
       description: |
         The backing data store in which to hold cache entities.
-Accepted values are; `memory`.
+The only accepted value is `memory`.
     - name: memory.dictionary_name
       required:
-      default: kong_cache
+      default: "`kong_cache`"
       value_in_examples:
       description: |
         The name of the shared dictionary in which to hold cache entities when the memory strategy is selected.
 Note that this dictionary currently must be defined manually in the Kong Nginx template.